Penalties for inaccuracies: other penalty issues: company and company officer penalties: officer of a company's liability to pay a penalty

 You must check the date from which these rules apply for the tax or duty you are dealing with.
 See CH81011 for full details.

-- the inaccuracy was attributable to the action of an officer or officers of the company, see CH84615.
+- the deliberate inaccuracy is attributable to the action of an officer or officers of the company, see CH84615.